Religion Is a Human Thing

 God has no religion, as the Indian activist, Mahatma Gandhi once said.
 Religions, in whatever form, represent humanity’s sincere attempt to grapple with the unknown and to understand the true nature of a dimly perceived spirit reality—a supermaterial dimension.
 Religion, rather than being ordained by God, is merely a human attempt to know God.

-Political organizations, economic policies, and religious traditions can be either good or bad—it’s neither fair nor logical to tar all with the same brush.
-Progressive religion should be the eager pursuit of spiritual truth, not the formal definition of it.
-It should be founded on the highest moral conduct, not submission to ritualistic behavior.
-And it should be an intellectual quest for advanced spiritual meanings and divine values, not an adherence to fixed dogma.
+There is no reason why religion cannot be progressive in every way.
+Religion should eagerly pursue spiritual truth, not attempt to formally define it.
+Religion should encourage the highest moral conduct, not a submission to ritualistic behavior.
+And religion should be an intellectual quest for advanced spiritual meanings and divine values, not a slavish adherence to fixed dogma.

 A religious group should be able to enjoy the liberty of freethinking without having to become “freethinkers.”
 103:5.12